Home

 Paul Davies, Kingsbridge Books, Kingsbridge, South Devon, UK

-David Lilburne, Antipodean Books, Garrison, New York
+David and Cathy Lilburne, Antipodean Books, Garrison, New York

 Jay Platt, West Side Bookshop, Ann Arbor, Michigan